 The Performance Fees for each of our Funds are not accrued by and payable to the Corporation until the end of the performance period is reached and the performance of the Fund (i) exceeds the Fund's predetermined annual performance hurdle rate, (ii) exceeds the relevant benchmark index return, or (iii) the Fund generates a positive return for the performance period (a "Performance Hurdle").
 The performance period for all but one of our Funds is the year ended December 31.
-For the Sprott Global Market Neutral Fund, the performance periods are the three months ending March 31, June 30, September 30 and December 31.

-The Performance Fees for each of our Funds are subject to a loss carry-forward.
-For all but two of our Funds, if the performance of a Fund in any year is less than the Fund's Performance Hurdle (the difference being the "Deficiency"), then no Performance Fee will be payable in any subsequent year until the performance of the applicable Fund, on a cumulative basis calculated from the first of such subsequent years, has exceeded the amount of the Deficiency.
+The Performance Fees for all except one of our Funds are subject to a loss carry-forward.
+For all but two of our Funds that have a Performance Fee component, if the performance of a Fund in any year is less than the Fund's Performance Hurdle (the difference being the "Deficiency"), then no Performance Fee will be payable in any subsequent year until the performance of the applicable Fund, on a cumulative basis calculated from the first of such subsequent years, has exceeded the amount of the Deficiency.
 For the Sprott Hedge Fund L.P., the Deficiency is reset to nil for the following year, however, any negative fund return is carried forward for one year and is added to the hurdle rate for that year.
-For the Sprott Global Market Neutral Fund, if the performance of the Fund results in a Deficiency as at any valuation date, then no Performance Fee will be payable in a subsequent quarter until the performance of the Fund has exceeded the amount of the Deficiency.

 None of our loss carry-forwards contain a "clawback" provision.
-Accordingly, unlike a number of funds managed by public North American fund managers, once a Performance Fee is received by us, we are not subject to a future obligation to return such fees.
-Thus while we measure Performance Fees notionally earned on a regular basis (and such fees are accrued in the Funds), they are not accrued in our financial statements until they are payable at the end of the relevant performance period.
-Where an investor redeems units in a Hedge Fund that has an accrued Performance Fee at the redemption date, the proportion of the accrued Performance Fee that equates to the proportion of the redemption in relation to the total units of the Fund, will become "crystallized" and will be payable to SAM .
+Accordingly, once a Performance Fee is received by us, we are not subject to a future obligation to return such fees.
+Thus, while we measure Performance Fees notionally earned on a regular basis (and such fees are accrued in the Funds), they are not accrued in our financial statements until they are payable at the end of the relevant performance period.
+Where an investor redeems units in a Hedge Fund that has an accrued Performance Fee at the redemption date, the proportion of the accrued Performance Fee that equates to the proportion of the redemption in relation to the total units of the Fund, will become "crystallized" and will be payable to SAM LP.